 - Yellow Dock

-As you are planning your medicinal herb garden remember to choose herbs that you enjoy using for herbal tea, cooking, natural dyes, skincare, or making herbal medicine out of.
+As you are planning your medicinal herb garden remember to choose herbs that you enjoy using for herbal tea, cooking, natural dyes, skincare, tinctures, or making herbal medicine out of.
 Just because an herb is a perfect herb for your growing conditions doesn’t mean you should plant it.
 Pick the herbs that you love to look at, smell, and use first.
 If you love an herb you will pay attention to its growth and it will become a long term herbal ally.

 The eyes of the gardener make the garden grow best.